 Bandhani Sarees come in different colors and patterns but the same age-old belief – it brings good fortune and future for a bride.

 The process of producing a Bandhani Saree is an intricate one with dying done by hand.
-Bandhanis are a delicious ethnic type of sarees that evoke grand images of Gujarati and Rajasthani culture.
+Bandhanis are a delicious ethnic saree type that evoke grand images of Gujarati and Rajasthani culture.

 A very delicate material, Bandhani sarees are stored with a lot of care and preserved over time.